Wyo VB Lecture Notes

 obtain user input.

 - Input boxes are similar to message boxes except they also provide a textbox for the user to fill in.
-An input box can accept a maximum of 255 characters.
 An input box is appropriate to have the user input his or her name or a short answer to a question.
 Two buttons are included on an input box, OK and Cancel.
 If the user clicks OK, the data that he or she typed into the input box's text box will be returned and assigned to the variable in the assignment statement.
-Unlike a message box statement, you would never use an InputBox statement as a standalone statement.
-Here is an example
+For example:

-strUserInput = InputBox("Enter your age:", " ", "0")
+age = InputBox("What is your age?", " ", "0")